AnusrutaD/chat-application/README.md

 # Java Socket Programming Chat Application

-This project demonstrates a simple console based chat application using Java Socket programming.
+This project demonstrates a simple `console-based` chat application using `Java Socket programming`.
 It consists of two main classes: Server.java and Client.java.
 The server listens for incoming client connections, and both the server and client can send and receive messages.

 ## Features
 - Simple console-based chat application.